Creating a Web Endpoint

 Deploying the Endpoint

-To deploy the endpoint, enter your shell and run this command from the working directory:
+When you’re finished with prototyping and want to make a persistent deployment of the endpoint, enter your shell and run this command from the working directory:

 After running this command, you’ll see some logs in the console that show the progress of your deployment.